9 Steps to Get You Out Of A Funk + A Simple No Oil, No Sugar Marinara Recipe That’ll Have You Licking Your Plate

 Concentrate on your breath to help keep your mind at rest.
 When a thought comes up and you allow it to move on, that is meditation.

-Try not to over-think it and just go for it.
+Try not to overthink it and just go for it.

-9. Write down or take mental note of all the things you are grateful for in your life
+9. Write down or take mental note of all the things you are grateful for in your life.

 This is one of the quickest way to get out of victim mode and turn your attitude around.

-Even if you’re in a super low place, write out five things you’re thankful for and really feel that gratitude in your body.
+Even if you’re in a super low place, write out five things that you’re thankful for and really feel that gratitude in your body.
 It works, trust me.

-10. Join our private Facebook group.
+Bonus: Join our private Facebook group.

 This is the most amazing group of people on the internet.
 Not only can they relate to the pain of life, they also aren’t afraid to talk about it and support you through it.
 Join us here ASAP.

-I hope you try some of these things out and let me know what you think.
 My love goes out to you, whatever it is that you are going through.

 These things didn’t make my sadness go away, but they did help lift the darkness and gently nudge me back into the light.